tumblr/colossus/about.md

 The repo is at [git@github.ewr01.tumblr.net:TumblrSvcs/colossus.git](git@github.ewr01.tumblr.net:TumblrSvcs/colossus.git) .
 You will need to have SBT setup on your computer.
 It currently contains several sub-projects

-* colossus - the framework
-* colossus-testkit - A few handy tools to use when writing tests for a colossus service
-* colossus-examples - a runnable examples project showing off several different kinds of servers
-* colossus-tests - the tests for Colossus

-To build Colossus, simply switch to the "colossus" project and run "publish-local"

 ### License